Cincopa-com/cincopa-sanity/README.md

 - 📤 **Upload** videos to Cincopa from within Sanity
 - 🎥 Use our customizable, **video players** (mobile and desktop) - available in **multiple styles** such as playlists, Netflix-like galleries, academy and course layouts with multiple playlists, and more
 - ⚡ Deliver content through a top-tier **global CDN** for maximum speed and reliability
+- 🔒 **Enterprise-grade security** - protect your videos with AES encryption, domain and IP restrictions, and expiring embed tokens.
 - 📊 **Analytics**: Dive into layered insights with our three-level analytics
 - 📝 Create, upload, or generate **subtitles/CC** with AI
 - 🎬 Create or auto-generate **chapters** to divide a long video